Buchsbaum* complexes: Acknowledgments

 \section{Acknowledgments}

 The authors thank Anders Bj\"orner for suggesting the terminology Buchsbaum* complex and for pointing out useful references.
-They also thank Jonathan Browder, Steve Klee, Isabella Novik and Ed Swartz for the content of Remarks \ref{rem:novik}, \ref{rem:swartz} and \ref{rem:balanced} and Isabella Novik and Ed Swartz for their comments on an earlier version of this paper and for their help with the formulation of Question \ref{que:phh}.
+They also thank Isabella Novik and Ed Swartz for their comments on an earlier version of this paper and for their help with the formulation of Question \ref{que:phh}.
 The first author was supported by the 70/4/8755 ELKE research fund of the University of Athens.